tiprankstipranks

 Share Price & Shareholder Rights - Risk 1

-We have a significant amount of fixed obligations and we will incur significantly more fixed obligations which could harm our ability to service our current obligations or satisfy future fixed obligations.
+We have a significant amount of fixed obligations and we will incur significantly more fixed obligations in the future, which could harm our ability to service our current obligations or satisfy future fixed obligations.

-As of December 31, 2023, our debt and finance lease obligations, including interest were approximately $6.0 billion.
+As of December 31, 2024, our debt and finance lease obligations, including interest were approximately $12.0 billion.
 In addition, we have a significant amount of other fixed obligations under operating leases related to our aircraft, airport terminal space, airport hangars, other facilities, and office space.
-As of December 31, 2023, future minimum payments under non-cancelable leases and other financing obligations were approximately $3.3 billion.
-T5 at JFK is under a lease with the PANYNJ that ends on the 28th anniversary of the date of beneficial occupancy of the new International Arrivals facility and three net new gates at the former Terminal 6 ("T5i").
+As of December 31, 2024, future minimum payments under non-cancelable leases and other financing obligations were approximately $2.7 billion.
+Terminal 5 ("T5") at JFK is under a lease with the Port Authority of New York and New Jersey ("PANYNJ") that ends on the 28th anniversary of the date of beneficial occupancy of the new International Arrivals facility and three net new gates at the former Terminal 6 ("T5i").
 The minimum payments under this lease have been included in the future minimum payment totals above.
-As of December 31, 2023, we had commitments of approximately $7.2 billion to purchase 131 additional aircraft and related flight equipment through 2029, including estimated amounts for contractual price escalations and pre-delivery deposits.
+As of December 31, 2024, we had commitments of approximately $6.4 billion to purchase 106 additional aircraft and related flight equipment through 2033, including estimated amounts for contractual price escalations and pre-delivery deposits.
 We may incur additional debt and other fixed obligations as we take delivery of new aircraft or finance unencumbered aircraft in our fleet and other equipment and continue to expand into new or existing markets.
 In an effort to limit the incurrence of significant additional debt, we may seek to defer some of our scheduled deliveries, sell or lease aircraft to others, or pay cash for new aircraft, to the extent necessary or possible.
-The amount of our existing debt, and other fixed obligations, and potential increases in the amount of our debt and other fixed obligations, including in connection with the Merger with Spirit, could have important consequences to investors and could require a substantial portion of cash flows from operations for debt service payments, thereby reducing the availability of our cash flow to fund working capital, capital expenditures, and other general corporate purposes.
-Our level of debt and other fixed obligations could: - impact our ability to obtain additional financing to support capital expansion plans and for working capital and other purposes on acceptable terms or at all;- divert substantial cash flow from our operations, execution of our commercial initiatives, and expansion plans in order to service our fixed obligations;- require us to incur more interest expense than we currently do if rates were to increase, since approximately 2% of our debt has floating interest rates;- place us at a possible competitive disadvantage compared to less leveraged competitors and competitors with better access to capital resources or more favorable financing terms; and - lead to rating agency downgrades which in turn could impact our ability to raise capital at attractive terms.
+The amount of our existing debt, and other fixed obligations, and potential increases in the amount of our debt and other fixed obligations could have important consequences to investors and could require a substantial portion of cash flows from operations for debt service payments, thereby reducing the availability of our cash flow to fund working capital, capital expenditures, and other general corporate purposes.
+Our level of debt and other fixed obligations could: - impact our ability to obtain additional financing to support capital expansion plans, including our JetForward strategy and for working capital and other purposes on acceptable terms or at all;- divert substantial cash flow from our operations, execution of our commercial initiatives, and expansion plans in order to service our fixed obligations;- require us to incur more interest expense than we currently do if rates were to increase, since approximately 20% of our debt has floating interest rates;- place us at a possible competitive disadvantage compared to less leveraged competitors and competitors with better access to capital resources or more favorable financing terms; and - lead to rating agency downgrades which in turn could impact our ability to raise capital at attractive terms.
 Our ability to make scheduled payments on our debt and other fixed obligations will depend on our future operating performance and cash flows, which in turn will depend on prevailing economic and political conditions and financial, competitive, regulatory, business and other factors, many of which are beyond our control.
 We are principally dependent upon our operating cash flows and access to the capital markets to fund our operations and to make scheduled payments on debt and other fixed obligations.
 We cannot assure that we will be able to generate sufficient cash flows from our operations or from capital market activities to pay our debt and other fixed obligations as they become due.
 If we fail to do so our business could be harmed.
 If we are unable to make payments on our debt and other fixed obligations, we could be forced to renegotiate those obligations or seek to obtain additional equity or other forms of additional financing.
-As described in "-Risks Related to Our Merger with Spirit," these risks are expected to intensify following the consummation of our Merger with Spirit.

 Accounting & Financial Operations - Risk 1